-The Circle of Life, the leader Mufasa has created a harmonious community based on coexistence.
+In the Circle of Life, the leader Mufasa has created a harmonious community based on coexistence.

 The animals appear happy and at peace.
 They’ve banded together to ensure that everybody thrives.
-The members support and empower each other rather than engaging in competition.
+The members support and empower each other rather than engage in competition.
 They display joy by celebrating successes such as the arrival of the new prince.

 This is far from a romanticized, unrealistic picture.